ge0r/dice-pouch/README.md

 [[{"sum":17},{"d20":12},{"modifier":5}]]
 ```
 Here we see the results of any dice rolled and any modifiers.
-Sum is the final result of the roll (here it is `17`), where all of the above are added together.
+Sum is the final result of the roll, here it's `17`, where all of the above are added together.

 ##### Add negative effects
 Here is a different example: